 Ideas for the images are drawn from a myriad of sources; from conversations with people experiencing hardship, through poetry (my own as well as others’), to the woods I visit daily.
 They are linked by the same personal desire to find my own fit in the world.

 The square format provides me with a particular space in which I prefer in order to achieve a balanced central composition.
 This frame also has an additional benefit of helping the viewer believe they are looking at something other-worldly instead of a photograph in its traditional sense of the medium.
 The final piece usually looks completely different from the original photograph.
 I would carefully blend in added materials such as plants growing out of my character’s back, signifying her growth, or snakes slithering up her arm and back where she confronts her fears.
 Always choosing appropriate clothing and an ambiguous location, I give the pieces a feeling of timelessness.

 I don’t capture moments, I capture relatable feelings, which the audience can then translate into stories.

-Discovering art in times of need can bring a kind of peace and comfort.
-By recognising one’s self in a character in a book, in the lines of a poem, the notes of a melody or in a created image deep rooted feelings will latch on to the artistic experience and find solace.
+Art, in times of need, can bring a kind of peace and comfort in how we interpret its depicted thoughts and ideas.
+By recognising one’s self in any form of it, deep rooted feelings will latch on to the artistic experience and find solace.